Could a brief therapy tame OCD? new pakistan trial aims to find out

 Summary

-This study tests a short, culturally adapted version of cognitive behaviour therapy (CaCBT) for people with obsessive-compulsive disorder (OCD) in Pakistan.
-About 166 adults with OCD will receive the therapy, and researchers will measure changes in OCD symptoms, depression, and anxiety.
-The goal is to see if this brief therapy is effective and acceptable to patients and their families.
+This study tests whether a short, culturally adapted form of cognitive behaviour therapy (CaCBT) can help people with obsessive-compulsive disorder (OCD) in Pakistan.
+Researchers will enroll 166 adults with OCD and measure changes in symptoms, depression, and anxiety.
+The therapy also involves training family members as co-therapists to improve support and acceptability.

 Disclaimer Read more